-Investments consist of a high-interest savings account and a diverse portfolio of common and preferred shares and corporate and government bonds.
+Investments consist of held investment cash, a high-interest savings account and a diverse portfolio of common and preferred shares and corporate and government bonds.
 These are held with the intention of long-term growth.
-The amounts invested in the high-interest savings account are classified as short-term due to their liquid nature.
+The amounts invested in the cash and high-interest savings account are classified as short-term due to their liquid nature.
 The Association measures investments at fair value at each reporting date.
 Unrealized and realized gains and losses are included in income.